-Am I a High Risk Driver?
+Am I a High-Risk Driver?

-What Can High Risk Drivers Do to Lower Insurance Premiums?
+What Can High-Risk Drivers Do to Lower Insurance Premiums?

-Get QuotesEven though you fall into this category, this doesn’t mean your broker shouldn’t shop around for you.
+Even though you fall into this category this doesn’t mean your broker shouldn’t shop around for you.
 Comparing insurance quotes and asking questions regarding your status and subsequent coverage possibilities is always a smart idea.

-Work to Improve Your Driving RecordThis may seem like a no-brainer, but becoming a better, safer and more responsible driver is certain to help you when it comes to finding car insurance coverage that is affordable.
+This may seem like a no-brainer, but becoming a better safer and more responsible driver is certain to help you when it comes to finding car insurance coverage that is affordable.
 Perhaps take a defensive driving course.
 This alone could help you find more favorable rates.